Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space

 \subsection{Semantic Segmentation}

-\ac{ss} is a challenging task that addresses most of the perception needs of intelligent vehicles in a unified way.
+\ac{ss} is a challenging task that addresses many of the perception needs of intelligent vehicles in a unified way.
 Deep neural networks excel at this task, as they can be trained end-to-end to accurately classify multiple object categories in an image at pixel level.
-However, very few architectures have a good trade-off between high quality and computational resources.
-The recent work of Romera \textit{et~al.}~\cite{romera2018erfnet} runs in real time while providing accurate semantic segmentation.
-The core of their architecture (ERFNet) uses residual connections and factorized convolutions to remain efficient while retaining remarkable accuracy.
+However, few architectures have a good trade-off between high quality and computational resources.
+The recent work of Romera \textit{et~al.}~\cite{romera2018erfnet} (ERFNet) uses residual connections to remain efficient while retaining remarkable accuracy.

 Romera \textit{et~al.}~\cite{romera2018erfnet} have made public some of their trained models \cite{erfnet2017er}.
 We use for our approach the ERFNet model with encoder and decoder both trained from scratch on Cityscapes train set \cite{cordts2016cityscapes}.
-We have fine tuned their model to adjust it to our inpainting approach by back-propagating the loss of the mask $\mathcal{L}_{CE}(SS)$, calculated with the cross entropy criterion using the class weights they suggest, $w$, and the adversarial loss of our final inpainted model $\mathcal{L}_{mGAN}(G,D)$.
+We have fine tuned their model to adjust it to our inpainting approach by back-propagating the loss of the semantic segmentation $\mathcal{L}_{CE}(SS)$, calculated using the class weights they suggest, $w$, and the adversarial loss of our final inpainted model $\mathcal{L}_{mGAN}(G,D)$.
 The \ac{ss} network's job can be therefore expressed as:

 where $\mathcal{L}_{CE}(SS) = w[class] \cdot (log(\sum_{j} \exp(y_{SS}[j])) - y_{SS}[class])$.
 Its objective is to produce an accurate semantic segmentation $y_{SS}$, but also to fool the discriminator $D$.